balassy/terminator-clock/README.md

 You can find the 3D printable STL files in the `_3D-Print` folder.

 I designed the model with Fusion 360 and also shared the source files in case you want to further enhance them.
+I shared the same files also on [Thingiverse](https://www.thingiverse.com/thing:4716967).

 The eyeball, iris and pupil is based on [Metalnat's Terminator Eye model](https://www.thingiverse.com/thing:984200) on Thingiverse.